-New Features for Spanning Backup for Google Apps: Help Desk Admin and Custom Email Labels
+New Features for Spanning Backup for Google Workspace: Help Desk Admin and Custom Email Labels

-As a leading provider of enterprise-grade backup for Google Apps, we’re proud to announce two new feature releases – Help Desk Admin Role and Custom Email Labels – based on admin input.
-Both features make it even easier to administer and manage Spanning Backup for Google Apps.
+As a leading provider of enterprise-grade backup for Google Workspace, we’re proud to announce two new feature releases – Help Desk Admin Role and Custom Email Labels – based on admin input.
+Both features make it even easier to administer and manage Spanning Backup for Google Workspace.

 New Feature: Help Desk Admin Role

 The new Spanning Backup for Google Workspace Help Desk (subordinate) Admin Role feature helps admins enable administrative delegation while maintaining security and data privacy.
 Now a Spanning Super Admin can select other licensed users to be Help Desk Admins, making it easier for junior admins to assist end users, and for HR and legal teams to self-serve in certain cases.

 With this new feature, the Help Desk Admins can assist end users with backup and restore, as well as impersonate a user and view end user events history.
 However, they cannot:

 - Change administrative settings.

 Through these constraints, only those who are trusted Super Admins can make changes that would affect the organization, or impact security and compliance.

 Based on input from many admin sources, we found certain use cases were of particular interest.
 For example, in large or rapidly growing organizations, this new feature reduces the need for the most experienced admins to perform front line end user support, enabling less experienced team members to help while managing risk.